igwgames/nes-puzzle-maker-rom/README.md

 ## Building

 This game uses [create-nes-game](https://cppchriscpp.github.io/create-nes-game) for game building.
-Download and optionally install that, then run the following command to set up the repository (you only have to do this once per pc):
+Download and optionally install that.

+Next, copy the code for this repository to your pc somehow, either using git or the "Download Zip" feature under the code button at the top-right of the github ui.
+From that directory, run the following command to set up the repository (you only have to do this once per pc):

 ```
 create-nes-game download-dependencies